Home > Analyses > Healthcare > Thermo Fisher Scientific Inc.

 Evolution of Financial Ratios

-From 2021 to 2025, Thermo Fisher’s Return on Equity (ROE) declined from 18.9% to 12.6%, indicating reduced profitability.
-The Current Ratio improved steadily from 1.50 to 1.89, reflecting better short-term liquidity.
-Debt-to-Equity Ratio decreased from 0.89 to 0.74, suggesting moderate deleveraging and stable financial risk.
+Thermo Fisher’s Return on Equity (ROE) showed a gradual decline from 18.9% in 2021 to 12.6% in 2025, reflecting a slowdown in profitability growth.
+The Current Ratio steadily improved from 1.50 to 1.89, indicating stronger liquidity.
+Debt-to-Equity Ratio decreased from 0.89 to 0.74, suggesting moderate deleveraging and stable capital structure.

 Shareholder Return Policy